source-code-smith/microsoft-graph-docs/concepts/onboarding-experience-overview.md

 Microsoft Graph Data Connect (Data Connect) has a simplified onboarding experience for customers—featuring an improved app registration process, a fresh app authorization experience, and pointed guidance for migrating existing customers to the new Data Connect experience.

-Data Connect is moving from a just-in-time authorization model (that leverages PAM)—to a pre-consent experience decoupled from PAM, in which data movements will be authorized before a pipeline is executed.
+Data Connect is moving from a just-in-time authorization model (that leverages PAM)—to a pre-authorization experience decoupled from PAM, in which data movements will be authorized before a pipeline is executed.

 ![Graphic showing the improved onboarding experience for Microsoft Graph Data Connect customers.](images/new-mgdc-onboarding-flow.png)